patrickmch/Bouldering-Competition-API/readme.txt

 >>> import bson
 >>> validator = bson.son.SON([("collMod", "test_collection"), ("validator", {"$or": [{"phone": {"$exists": True}}, {"email": {"$exists": True}}]} ),("validationLevel", "strict")])
 >>> db.command(validator)
 Note that the first key value pair in the list is the command to run (collMod) followed by the collection name (test_collection in this case), the second is the validation rules we want to enforce, and the third is the validation level.

-Note also that if the collection does not exist, Pymongo will throw an error.
+successful create doc
+{
+  "_id" : <string>,
+  "response_code" : 200
+}
+successful update, delete
+{
+  "response_code" : 200
+}
+successful find
+{
+  "response_code" : 200,
+  "data" : [...]
+}
+unauthorized
+{
+  "response_code" :401
+}
+unauthenticated
+{
+  "response_code" :403
+}
+not found
+{
+  "response_code" : 404
+}